The History of the First Video Games is... Complicated

 - What was the first video game?

-- When was the first video game made?
+- What year was the first video game invented?

 What exactly is a video game is an important and crucial point when debating the facts and history surrounding the origin of the phenomenon.